Remove Access to Version Control Files

 On the Visual Studio View menu, click Other Windows, and then click Source Control Explorer.

 Locate and check out the file that you want to remove.
-For more information, see Check Out and Edit Version-Controlled Items.
+For more information, see Check out and edit files.

 In the Check Out dialog box, verify that the correct file is selected, then click Check Out in the Select lock type options.